National Spatial Reference System

 The National Spatial Reference System (NSRS), managed by the National Geodetic Survey (NGS), is a coordinate system that includes latitude, longitude, elevation, and other values.
 The NSRS consists of a National Shoreline, the NOAA CORS Network (a system of Global Positioning System Continuously Operating Reference Stations), a network of permanently marked points, and a set of models that describe dynamic geophysical processes affecting spatial measurements.
-Pre-2022, the system is based on NAD 83 and NAVD 88.
+The system is based on the datums NAD 83 and NAVD 88.

-In 2022, the NSRS will be modernized with a focus on GNSS and geoid use.
+In 2025 or 2026, the NSRS will be modernized with a focus on Global Navigation Satellite Systems (GNSS) and geoid use.
 It will use the following four frames of reference, each representing a tectonic plate: